Skip to content

 Secrets

 A string or string? property with WriteOnly = true is a secret.
-The Dale runtime strips the actual value at the publish boundary and replaces it with a redaction sentinel before anything leaves the gateway.
-Operators can set, clear, and overwrite the value — but they cannot read it back.
+On the read path the Dale runtime replaces the real value with a redaction sentinel ("***") before anything leaves the gateway, so operators can set, clear, and overwrite the value — but never read it back.

 csharp